This should install any required dependencies assuming JAX has already been installed

 general_kernel = GeneralKernel(K = kernel.K)

-The LuasKernel.visualise_covariance_matrix method should be a useful way of visualising each of the four component matrices and ensure everything you have written looks right
+The LuasKernel.visualise_covariance_matrix method should be a useful way of visualising each of the four component matrices and ensure everything you have written looks right.
+It uses matplotlib.pyplot.pcolormesh to visualise the covariance matrices which can produce weird looking plots for large matrices however.

 # Some sample hyperparameters